rockroman/ws/README.md

 * Frame the business case using the method we covered in the course.

-- Business requirements:
+- Business requirements

     - The client wants to know how house attributes correlate with sale price.
 The client expects data visualisations of correlated features with the sale price
     - The client wants to predict house sales prices for the 4 inherited houses.
 In addition, the client want to prdict house sale price for other houses in Ames, Iowa

-- Can traditional data analysis be used:
+- Can traditional data analysis be used

     - The client could approximate the sale prices of houses inherited by drawing inferences from the datapoints in the dataset for houses with similar features.
 This approach may, however, lead to inaccuracies and is very subjective